u-boot/u-boot/tools/buildman/buildman.rst

 Note also the ``--dtc-skip`` option which uses the system device-tree compiler to avoid needing to build it for each board.
 This can save 10-20% of build time.
-An alternative is to set DTC=/path/to/dtc when running buildman.
+An alternative is to set DTC=/path/to/dtc when running Buildman.

 Checking configuration
 ----------------------